yl2811-cmd/Showheel/wwwroot/story-engl.md

 **M-27 is generated in this sequence:** "Was the hand that pushed me the wind or myself?" — A three-second pause grew out of that moment.
 **Irony is operating simultaneously in the reader layer:** The hand following Edmund's path is the same hand that injured Lia years ago.
 Edmund already knew about the radiation when he wanted to take this path (revealed during the reparse in Ep61).
 Anna is unaware of this at this moment.
 But she is walking the path her father intended to take—the path he didn't complete—and one of the driving forces in her hand is the child caused by her father.
 Design constraints: Ep45 does not offer any explicit "insights" or "conclusions."
 Anna is overwhelmed by memories, not in a state of thought.
 All connections are made by the reader.
-Prose should be somatic—sensory, bodily, auditory, and erotic.
+Prose should be somatic—sensory, physical, auditory, and erotic.
 Not introspection.
 The three-layer nesting does not require Anna conscious hold—the prose gives signals to the body, and the reader spells them out.

 **Ep46 — Freeze · Kassia Takes Over · Savona Witnessing (~4-6K words)**